-Whether you’re preparing to replace existing flooring or you’re planning to lay flooring in a newly finished area of your home, installing hardwood floors can always be a great idea.
-To ensure that your new floors look the best and last the longest, however, you’ll want to plan the installation during the right time of year.
+Whether you’re preparing to replace existing flooring or lay flooring in a newly finished area of your home, installing hardwood floors can always be a great idea.
+To ensure that your new floors look the best and last the longest, plan the installation during the right time of year.
 After all, hardwood floors work best if you install them during a specific range of temperatures and humidity levels.
-Discover the best season and conditions for installing hardwood floors in your home.
+Discover the best conditions and season to install hardwood flooring.

 Should You Install Hardwood Floors in the Fall?

-For many reasons, fall is the best time to install hardwood floors.
-Whether you’re heading back to school or getting serious about work after a fun-filled summer, autumn is the ideal time for new beginnings.
+For many reasons, fall is the best season to install hardwood floors.
+Autumn is the ideal time for new beginnings.
 With the winter holidays around the corner, fall is also the ideal time to tackle a renovation project or two before you welcome family and friends to your home during the holiday season.

 Fall also offers an optimal mix of temperature and humidity for hardwood installation.
 When the humidity level is too high or low, newly installed flooring can experience cracking, warping, and cupping, which can lead to significant damage.
 Since fall typically brings moderate humidity levels, you won’t have to worry about avoiding expensive damage or planning lengthy acclimation periods for your new hardwood flooring.

 Since autumn falls between the hot summer and the cold winter, the fall season also tends to bring mild temperatures.
-It’s easy to keep the temperature in your home between 70 and 80 degrees Fahrenheit, which is the optimal temperature for hardwood adhesives.
-Since your home can easily achieve the ideal climate conditions during the fall, you can expect the preparation, the installation, and the cleanup to go smoothly so that you can enjoy your new hardwood floors in no time.
+It’s easy to keep the temperature in your home between 70 and 80 degrees Fahrenheit.
+This is the optimal temperature for hardwood adhesives.
+Since your home can easily achieve the ideal climate conditions during the fall, you can expect preparation, installation, and cleanup to go smoothly.
+You can enjoy your new hardwood floors in no time.

 Should You Install Hardwood Floors in the Winter?

 In some respects, winter may seem like a good time to install new flooring.
-You could show off your new floors when you host family and friends over the holidays, and you could ring in the new year with fresh flooring.
+You could show off your new floors when you host family and friends over the holidays.
+You can also ring in the new year with fresh flooring.

-Although replacing your flooring in the winter may be tempting, winter is one of the worst times of year to install hardwood floors.
+Replacing your flooring in the winter may be tempting.
+However, winter is one of the worst times of year to install hardwood floors.
 No matter which part of the United States you call home, winter is the driest time of year.
 The air naturally has less moisture during the winter than in other seasons.
 If you use a furnace, a heat pump, or a boiler to heat your home, your indoor air can be even drier than usual.

-The lack of moisture in your home can cause your skin to dry and crack, with similar effects on new flooring, especially if you don’t acclimate the hardwood planks properly before installation.
-Excess moisture in new hardwood flooring can quickly evaporate into the indoor air, causing the planks to dry out and become cracked or distorted.
-This problem can cause your once-beautiful floors to look unsightly, and it can also lead to expensive damage that you’ll have to repair later.
+The lack of moisture in your home can cause your skin to dry and crack, with similar effects on new flooring.
+This is especially true if you don’t acclimate the hardwood planks properly before installation.
+Excess moisture in new hardwood flooring can quickly evaporate into the indoor air.
+This causes the planks to dry out and become cracked or distorted.
+It can cause your once-beautiful floors to look unsightly, and also lead to expensive damage that you’ll have to repair later.

 Winter often presents temperature-related problems, too.
 If you live in a cold area, your typical indoor temperature may be in the 60s.
-Since most adhesives require the indoor temperature to be in the 70s, keeping your home too cool could mean that the hardwood planks don’t adhere correctly.
+Most adhesives require the indoor temperature to be in the 70s.
+Keeping your home too cool could mean that the hardwood planks don’t adhere correctly.
 Rather than wasting your money, time, or effort on a winter installation, set your sights on the fall instead.

 Should You Install Hardwood Floors in the Spring?